ocaml-multicore/uring-trace/eio-cp/README.md

 page cache before being requested.
 Writes are also saturated because the kernel buffers them to be flushed at a later time.

-**Sscall batching**: Using io-uring to batch syscall requests to the kernel, requiring only 1 context switch
+**Syscall batching**: Using io-uring to batch syscall requests to the kernel, requiring only 1 context switch

 > Disk performance expectations is highly variable depending on